Patience, Growth and Consistency.

 Real friendships didn't come from networking or convenience.
 They came from shared silence, late conversations, mutual exhaustion, and honesty without performance.

-The strongest bonds are often formed when no one is trying to impress anyone.
+The strongest bonds form when no one is trying to impress anyone.

 I don't have everything figured out.
 And I've stopped pretending that I should.